 About Dr Mark Craigie

-I work as a clinical psychologist in full-time private practice in West Perth, Western Australia.
-I specialise in psychotherapy for adults with stress, anxiety, depression, adjustment problems.
+I work as a registered clinical psychologist (clinical psychology practice endorsement) in full-time private practice in West Perth, Western Australia.
+I specialise in clinical psychology and psychotherapy for adults with stress, anxiety, depression, adjustment problems.
 I am registered to provide clinical psychological services under the Medicare Health Scheme and I am registered with the major private health insurers.
 Cognitive-behavioural, metacognitive, and schema therapy frameworks inform my professional approach.
 Moreover, I specialise in mindfulness training and mindfulness-based approaches for adults with anxiety and depression.
 For example, in 2007, Dr Melissa Ree and I published a study that showed that adults with anxiety and/or depression experienced significant reductions in their symptoms after completing a mindfulness-based cognitive therapy (MBCT) group program.
 To date, I have been running MBCT groups for stress, anxiety and depression since 2003, and I have been the principal MBCT therapist at The Marian Centre hospital, located in Perth, Western Australia.
 I estimate that more than 150 people have attended my mindfulness classes over the last 10 years.
 My therapy consulting fees are competitive with industry standards.
 In addition, I am an adjunct research fellow with the School of Psychology at Curtin University.
 Currently I am working on a team investigating the benefits of psychoeducation and mindfulness for building self-care and resiliency to prevent burnout and compassion fatigue in nurses.
 Research consulting fees are negotiable, and would be based on the size and nature of the project.
 See the Contact link for contact information.

 - PhD – Curtin University 2007.